 You probably don’t want the same exact meta description on your main service page as your contact page, however, if you have a Contact page and multiple Schedule Service pages for your main services, you could save time and focus your marketing efforts elsewhere by using the same or similar meta descriptions for these pages and tweaking them slightly for each service.

-Too Short (Below 70 Characters or 400 Pixels): Just like above with ‘Too Short Page Titles’, you’re missing out on the opportunity to improve CTR, and if your meta description is too short, it has a much higher chance of being re-written by Google in the SERPs.
+Too Short (Below 70 Characters or 400 Pixels): Just like above with ‘Too Short Page Titles’, you’re missing out on the opportunity to improve CTR, and if your meta description is too short, you lose out on potential real estate in the SERPs and it has a much higher chance of being completely re-written by Google.

 3. Response Codes